-Limited access to individuals residing within Scott County made it difficult to receive a large amount of survey results from them, since we had no direct way of reaching or contacting them.
+Limited access to individuals residing within Scott County made it difficult to receive a large amount of survey results from them, because we had no direct way of reaching or contacting them.
+Being college students and generally not from Scott County or any of the area's closely boarding Scott County we didn't have much ability of reaching the residents of Scott County.
+We were forced to rely on other external forces for assistance in reaching out to those residents, which took more time than we had anticipated.
 We also felt that a limitation was we needed to turn to the members of our college to also answer the survey to provide us with more data to help make our results more significant.
-This was a great option for us in collecting data on overall awareness of the issue, even though a shortcoming of it was these students were not from Scott County and did not face some of the issue of having low access to different media sources of which we hypothesized was a cause of the low awareness of lead poisoning.
-In many cases they also did not have a child or even a sibling that they were able to look at in the same way as a child, hence they were somewhat naïve about the dangers of this issue.
+This was a great option for us in collecting data on overall awareness of the issue, even though a shortcoming of it was these students were not from Scott County and did not face some of the issue of having low access to different media sources of which we hypothesised was a cause of the low awareness of lead poisoning.
+In many cases they also did not have a child or even a sibling that they were able to look at in the same way as a child so they were a little more naive to the dangers of this issue.

-Conclusions and Recommendations
+Conclusions & Recommendations

-Based on our big data analysis, we conclude that the general public is not well educated on the dangers of lead poisoning and that overall there is very little conversation about lead poisoning on a national level.
+Based on our big data analysis, we conclude that the general public isn't very well educated on the dangers of lead poisoning and that there is overall very little conversation about lead poisoning on a national level.
 The only stories about childhood lead poisonings that have been reported and headlined across the country are those of the children of Flint, Michigan.
 We believe that the national conversation was launched by social media users.
 The Twitter hashtag, #flintwatercrisis, has brought the dangers of lead to light and has been an essential tool in the community's effort to bring attention to the crisis.
-Flint's story is also circulating widely in video form on YouTube.
+Flint's story is also circulating widely in video form on Youtube.
 Although these findings are not specific to Scott County, we believe that the knowledge of lead on the national level is similar to Scott County locals.
 Therefore, we believe that our findings can be applied to the Scott County community.
 We recommend that the Scott County Health Department makes a greater effort to increase their social media presence.
 Social media has the power to create both conversation and awareness about the dangers of lead, which are both key elements to make the community more knowledgeable on the subject.

-Our primary research in turn supports some of our findings in our big data analysis.
-We saw that overall people did not have a strong attitude towards believing lead poisoning is an important issue in today's world.
+Our primary research in turn backed up some of our findings in our big data analysis.
+We saw that overall people didn't have a strong attitude towards believing lead poisoning is an important issue in today's world.
 They also didn't indicate a strong knowledge on the subject or a strong intention to act towards these issues.
 We were able to see, however, that across all three categories of attitude, awareness, and intention, that there was a significant difference in responses from the various age groups.
 This is important information to have as the health department develops a marketing campaign to increase awareness of the issue.
 All of these things combined with our physician interview and ZIP code analysis lead us to provide the following recommendations to the Scott County Health Department on how to better raise awareness on such a crucial issue today.